MartSpeed/jma_teksys/SMS/readme.md

   - [x] create student constructors with args
   - [x] create student initializer constructor
   - [x] create student ToString arg
-    > Every Model class must contain the following general two requirements:
-    > The first constructor takes no parameters and initializes every member to an initial value.
-    > The second constructor must initialize every private member with a parameter provided to the constructor.
 ```
 package jpa.entitymodels;